semimod/openvaf-website/content/_index.md

 weight = 20

 [[extra.list]]
-title = "Fast Simulations"
+title = "Fast simulation"
-content = 'Models compiled with OpenVAF simulate up to <a href="/docs/benchmarks">two times faster</a> than those compiled with other Verilog-A compilers.'
+content = 'Compact models compiled with OpenVAF simulate up to <a href="/docs/benchmarks">two times faster</a> than those compiled with other Verilog-A compilers.'

 [[extra.list]]
-title = "Standard compliant and correct" content = 'Existing models that <a href="/docs/veriloga_support">adhere to the Verilog-A</a> standard will require <b>no modifications to work with OpenVAF</b>'
+title = "Standard compliant and correct" content = 'Compact models that <a href="/docs/veriloga_support">adhere to the Verilog-A</a> standard require <b>no modifications to work with OpenVAF</b>.'

 [[extra.list]]
 title = "User friendly"
-content = 'OpenVAF brings <a href="/docs/ui">state-of-the-Art error reporting</a> to Verilog-A. Never guess again where a problem came from again!'
+content = 'OpenVAF employs <a href="/docs/ui">state-of-the-art compilation error reporting</a> to Verilog-A. Never guess where a problem came from again!'

 [[extra.list]]
 title = "Fast compilation"
-content = 'Painlessly iterate on your Models thanks to OpenVAFs fast compile times that are up to <a href="/docs/benchmarks">ten times faster</a> than alternative.'
+content = 'OpenVAF offer fast compile times that are up to <a href="/docs/benchmarks">ten times faster</a> than alternatives on the market.'

 [[extra.list]]
-title = "Flexible"
+title = "Highly flexible"
-content = "OpenVAF was designed to be integrated with simulators of vastly different architectures and to support <b>advanced simulation types like harmonic balance</b>."
+content = "OpenVAF is designed to be integrated with simulators that have vastly different architectures and can support <b>advanced simulation algorithms like harmonic balance</b>."

 +++